-Absolute Carbon Emissions (tCO2e) by asset class as at 31/12/2023
+Absolute Carbon Emissions (tCO2e) by asset class as at 31 December 2024

-Please note that this chart excludes emissions from LDI assets.
+Please note that this chart excludes emissions from LDI assets, which is shown separately below.
 Please refer to the detailed descriptions of what each asset class includes in the Strategy section of this report.